schoi15-umbc/Womens-E-Commerce-Clothing-Reviews/README.md

 ![vector-illustration-monitor-with-tent-online-shop-words-vector-illustration_100456-105](https://user-images.githubusercontent.com/70929605/101458164-85a88b80-3904-11eb-8248-73816520ca39.jpg)

-According to CDC's National Diabetes Statistics Report, 10.5% (34.2 million people) of USA's total population had diabetes in 2018's records.
-When looking at the reports over the years, it is clear that the rate is increasing yearly.
-In 2000, the percentage of people with diabetes was 4.4%, which means that is has more than doubled over 18 years.
-This caught my attention and encouraged me to look into data about diabetes.
-I will be looking at the different health factors and see which influences a patient to have diabetes, along with predicting diabetes with the different factors.

 ## **Data**
 The dataset is obtained from [Kaggle (Women’s Clothing E-Commerce dataset)](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews), originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective of the dataset is to diagnostically predict whether or not a patient (female, over age 20) has diabetes, based on certain diagnostic measurements included in the dataset.
 It includes 2000 observations, each representing an individual.